 Read the Academic Integrity page, and indicate your agreement as specified on the page.

-Once you’re subscribed to the course piazza, you will see a test post for this homework.
+Once you’re subscribed to the course piazza group, you will see a test post for this homework.
 Post a followup note to this post.
 Make sure that it actually appears, otherwise you will not get the credit for posting.
-(You only need to make some post, so if you’ve already posted a question, a reply, or a note, then you don’t need to post a note.)
+(You only need to make some post, so if you’ve already posted a question, a reply, or a note, then you don’t need to post another followup.)

 Define a function called